 - One or more folders have been deleted;

 - One or more documents from the folder(s) have been deleted and the user needs to get back these already archived documents from the archive.

-The file system recovery is able to reconstruct the entire folder structure from the archive: the items which have been already archived will be put back into their source location.
+The file system recovery is able to reconstruct the entire folder structure from the archive: the items that have been already archived will be put back into their source location.
 It will also create the folder if it was deleted from the folder structure.
 It is possible to recover any part of the structure: